ManuelRausch/StatConfR/README.md

-# statConfR: An R package for Decision Confidence and Metacognition Researchers
+# statConfR: Models of Decision Confidence and Metacognition

 This package includes functions to fit meta-d´/d´ as well as several static models of decision making and confidence derived from signal